sjasthi/indic-wp/README.md

 - See test.php for examples

 ## Using in other applications
-- Download the contents and include indic-wp as a sub-directory in your application

-## future enhancements
-- Converting this to a web service / REST API
+- Not need to download
-- Consumers can call the APIs to get the JSON responses
+- You can use the REST APIs to process the Indic strings